cid-kageno-dev/Rule-based-chat-bot/README.md

 Flask (only required for API mode)

-Install Flask if using the API:
+Install Flask (API mode only):

 pip install flask

 ---

-Running the Chatbot (CLI)
+▶️ Running the Chatbot (CLI)

 python cli.py

 Example:

 You: hello
-ChatBot: …Hello.
+ChatBot: Hello.

 Type bye or quit to exit.

 ---

-Flask API (Backend Mode)
+🌐 Flask API (Backend Mode)

-The chatbot can also run as a simple HTTP API using Flask.
+Run the chatbot as a lightweight HTTP API.

 Start the Server

 python app.py

-Server will run on:
+Server runs at:

 http://localhost:5000

 ---

-API Endpoint
+🔌 API Endpoint

 POST /chat